cmpocmkp/KP-Floods-2025-Frontend/README_REFACTOR.md

 │   ├── SourcesManagement/ # Data sources management (preserved)
 │   ├── shared/            # New reusable UI components
 │   └── BrandLogo.tsx      # Brand component
-├── pages/                 # New KP Floods dashboard pages ├── lib/                   # New API layer and utilities └── services/              # Only sourcesApi.ts remains
+      ├── pages/                 # New KP D3 dashboard pages
+├── lib/                   # New API layer and utilities └── services/              # Only sourcesApi.ts remains
 ```

 The refactored application successfully matches the provided screenshots while maintaining the existing authentication system and preserving the Settings and Data Sources functionality as requested.
-All legacy code has been removed for a clean, maintainable codebase focused solely on the KP Floods 2025 dashboard functionality.
+All legacy code has been removed for a clean, maintainable codebase focused solely on the KP D3 dashboard functionality.